TALI Family Training

 Overcoming Language Challenges is Difficult for Hard-of-Hearing Kids

-Technology Assisted Language Intervention (TALI) demonstrates that augmentative and alternative communication (AAC) technology can be utilized to provide visual supports for linguistic concepts and grammatically appropriate options.
-Voice output serves as a consistent model and mode of feedback for verbal expression, which are beneficial characteristics for a child who misses out on key aspects of language due to hearing loss.
+Technology Assisted Language Intervention (TALI) demonstrates that augmentative and alternative communication (AAC) technology provides visual supports for linguistic concepts.
+Voice output serves as a mode of feedback for verbal expression, which are beneficial characteristics for a child who misses out on key aspects of language due to hearing loss.

 Solution

-The deliverables will be two videos tackling important language goals and a family guide booklet.
-Topics covered include:
+The deliverables will be two educational YouTube videos tackling important language goals and a family guide booklet with activity worksheets and goal-setting to keep track of weekly progress.

 The materials are to be used with families across settings, with the goal of supporting families to be central and active partners implementing the intervention across environments, especially at home.
-It's particularly vital the families are equipped with resources to carry on the intervention more independently.
+Speech therapy sessions alone aren’t enough to develop language skills, so it's particularly vital that the families have the resources to carry on the intervention more independently.

 The Live Well Team